Amirrak/Softcore-Processor/README.md

 # Softcore-Processor
-Design of a softcore processor with VHDL
+Design of a softcore processor with VHDL (In Progress)